 Below are some more Scriptures showing that it was God the Father who raised Jesus out of hell:

 “And if you call on him as Father who judges impartially according to each one’s deeds, conduct yourselves with fear throughout the time of your exile, knowing that you were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold, but with the precious blood of Christ, like that of a lamb without blemish or spot.
 He was foreknown before the foundation of the world but was made manifest in the last times for the sake of you who through him are believers in God, who raised him from the dead and gave him glory, so that your faith and hope are in God.”
-(1 Peter 1:17-21 KJV)
+(1 Peter 1:17-21 ESV)

-So again, form all what was mentioned above, we can clearly see that Jesus did not resurrect himself.
+So, form all what was mentioned above, I hope we can clearly see that Jesus did not raise himself from the grave.
 Instead, he trusted that God would perform it for him.
-For as we read before: “Therefore did my heart rejoice, and my tongue was glad; moreover also my flesh shall rest in hope: Because thou wilt not leave my soul in hell, neither wilt thou suffer thine Holy One to see corruption.”
-(Acts 2:26-27 KJV) Therefore, let us trust the word of God and not any false teachings of those well-meaning brothers and sisters in Christ.
-So again: “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
+Therefore, let us hold fast to the truth of word of God.
+For we must test everything we hear and see through the God of word.
+Therefore brothers and sisters in christ: “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”
 (2 Timothy 2:15 KJV)

 God bless you as you seek to do his well.
 Amen